-Kansas Action for Children was founded in 1979 under leadership from the Junior League of Topeka, Junior League of Wichita, Junior League of Johnson & Wyandotte Counties, and the Kansas Children’s Service League.
+Kansas Action for Children was founded four decades ago under leadership from the Junior League of Topeka, Junior League of Wichita, Junior League of Johnson & Wyandotte Counties, and the Kansas Children’s Service League.
 These four organizations came together with a mission to establish an independent voice in the state for Kansas children.
 Since that time, KAC has grown to become one of the leading child advocacy organizations in the country.
-Through support from individuals and private foundations, KAC has worked alongside legislators and community leaders to achieve tremendous results on behalf of the 700,000 kids who call Kansas “home.”
+Through support from individuals and private foundations, KAC has worked alongside legislators and community leaders to achieve tremendous results on behalf of the more than 705,000 kids who call Kansas “home.”

-Our Vision: To make Kansas the best state to raise and be a child.
+To make Kansas the best state to raise — and be — a child.